Farm

 Raising healthy and organically-fed livestock remains an integral part of our farming practices at Indian Ridge Farm.

-We will once again have several hogs available for sale here at the farm this season.
 Pigs are a part of our whole farm organism: they eat many of the scraps out of our organic vegetable garden and are out on pasture once they’re old enough.
 Plus, these curious, cute, and intelligent animals are fun to have around!
 Our hogs’ feed is supplemented with organic grains that are Colorado grown.
 We firmly believe that a calm, happy pig is a tasty, nutritious pig.
-You can purchase the meat by half or whole animal.
-It and many of our other products can be pre-ordered.
+Hogs are currently not available to customers.

 Indian Ridge Farm